 As Artist in Residence at Jack Straw Productions in Seattle, USA, she recorded her debut CD of rarely heard Portuguese art songs, Saudade.
 In the US Journal of Singing, Gregory Berg described the recording as “uncommonly satisfying” due to its comprehensive attention to detail, its fascinating collection of songs, and its exemplary performances.

 Amanda Cole holds music performance and foreign language degrees from the University of Melbourne and the Victorian College of the Arts.
 She has won many awards and scholarships for singing and languages, including a Churchill Fellowship for study in Europe and a doctorate from Griffith University in performing arts education.
 She has presented academic papers at international conferences on music education, psychology, singing and the Alexander Technique and published in the Australian Journal of Music Education.
-She has taught at the University of Melbourne, the VCA and the University of Otago.
+She has taught at the University of Melbourne, the VCA and the University of Otago, and at the Clara-Schumann Gymnasium in Bonn, Germany.
+She is a member of ANATS (Australian National Association of Teachers of Singing), Dalcroze Australia (Association for Dalcroze Eurhythmics music education), ATI (Alexander Technique International) and ANZARME (Australia and New Zealand Association for Research in Music Education).